semgrep/semgrep-docs/docs/ignoring-files-folders-code.md

 1. Sign in to [Semgrep AppSec Platform](https://semgrep.dev/login?return_path=/manage/projects).
 2. From the Dashboard Sidebar, select **[Projects](https://semgrep.dev/orgs/-/projects)** > **[Project name]**.
 3. Find the project you want to modify, then click its <i class="fa-solid fa-gear"></i> **gear** icon in the **Settings** column.
-4. To define files and folders that Semgrep Code and Semgrep Supply Chain ignores:
+4. To define files and folders that Semgrep Code and Semgrep Supply Chain ignore:
    1. Click **Code (SAST) & Supply Chain (SCA)** to expand and display the **Path Ignores** box.
    2. Enter files and folders to ignore in the **Path Ignores** box.
    3. Click **Save changes**.